Ching Ling Foo: Biography

+In 1913, after not having had a U.S. theater show for 14 years, he was a part of the Ziegfeld Follies show at the Olympic Theater in Saint Louis, Missouri.

 A group of Chinese women with bound feet, including Chee's wife, accompanied the magician outside China and was shown as another attraction.
 Other members of Chee's family would also participate in his act.
 He would often conjure his daughter, Chee Toy, onto the stage while his son would perform acrobatics and juggling.

 Ching Ling Foo died in Shanghai, Republic of China in 1922, aged 69 years.